cnlohr/swadgeguide/kicad_for_mfg/README.md

 ### Setup
  * The following are recommended to minimize board cost and maximize yield.
+ * More complicated PCB processes will cost more.
+Avoid them.
+ * TWO LAYERS!
+Don't be a 4+ layer tin foil hat nut.
  * Configure your design rules (Design Rules->Design Rules)
  * Use the following: